A Mini Guide to Alberobello Italy: The Famed Trulli Town

 Stroll in the Alberobello Italy Rione Aia Picola area

 While the Rione Monti area is full of beautiful trulli, it is somewhat touristy with souvenir shops around every corner.
-If you’re looking some something a little more authentic, taking a stroll in the Rione Aia Piccola area is one of the best things to do in Alberobello.
+If you’re looking some something a little more authentic, taking a stroll in the Rione Aia Piccola area is one of the best things to do in Alberobello Italy.

 The Rione Aia Piccola area of trulli is located just east of Villa Comunale Belvedere Parco and you can find it on Google Maps here.